 Snoring and Sleep apnea are the two most common conditions that are associated with a medical disease process known as Sleep Disordered Breathing.
 These conditions occur during the time that we sleep and our bodies are at rest.
 During waking hours, your oral tissues (tongue, soft palate, uvula, jaw) are in a position that allows air to pass through the airway with little effort.
 The tongue is forward, the mouth is closed and your airway is unobstructed and open.

 When we sleep, our bodies become very relaxed.
-As we fall into a deeper sleep, the tissues and muscles of the oral cavity begin to collapse narrowing the airway passage which can cause SNORING or block the airway which causes APNEA.
+As we fall into a deeper sleep, the tissues and muscles of the oral cavity begin to collapse narrowing the airway passage which can cause

 The quality of your sleep affects your daily activities al well as your overall quality of life.
 People who suffer from sleep disordered breathing and their bed partners who are kept awake by the snoring often suffer from sleep deprivation and daytime sleepiness which may